-- Allowing data to be shared in as close to real time as possible enabling: - Growers and stores to react to grain quality results, the sooner the quality of a load delivered is known, the sooner decisions can be made about loading or marketing the next load. - Real-time visibility of grower, TASCC/UFAS store, haulier and merchant assurance status. - Driving efficiencies: - Allowing you to access your data securely, wherever, whenever and however needed. - Providing multi-directional data flow including a universal way for growers to access quality data. - Automating passport checks. - Improving data accuracy:

-- Tailoring passport data fields for each crop making the system more user friendly. - Providing solutions for accuracy of data-entry so that spelling mistakes are a thing of the past. - Integrating the DP with other software systems enabling automated data sharing. - £1.1m worth of net benefits and cost savings over ten years amounting to a return of £1.20 for every £1 invested (for more detail please see section 8 and 9).
+- Allowing data to be shared in as close to real time as possible enabling: - Growers and stores to react to grain quality results, the sooner the quality of a load delivered is known, the sooner decisions can be made about loading or marketing the next load. - Real-time visibility of grower, TASCC/UFAS store, haulier and merchant assurance status. - Driving efficiencies: - Allowing you to access your data securely, wherever, whenever and however needed. - Providing multi-directional data flow including a universal way for growers to access quality data. - Automating passport checks. - Improving data accuracy: - Tailoring passport data fields for each crop making the system more user friendly. - Providing solutions for accuracy of data-entry so that spelling mistakes are a thing of the past. - Improved data integrity with each section populated only by the party whose responsibility it is. - o Integrating the DP with other software systems enabling automated data sharing. - £2.374m worth of net benefits and cost savings over 10 years amounting to a return of £1.66 for every £1 invested (for more detail please see section 8 and 9).